DaisyS832/business-sales-analysis/README.md

 └── README.md
 ```

-## Usage
+## How to View the Dashboard

+The Power BI dashboard file is included in the repository.
+To view it:

-1. Download the `.pbix` file from the `dashboard` folder.
+1. Download the `.pbix` file from the `dashboard` folder
-2. Open the file using Power BI Desktop.
+2. Open it using Power BI Desktop

-3. Interact with the visuals to explore trends, product performance, and geographic distribution.
+Dashboard screenshots are also included in the images folder for quick reference.

 ## Author